A proportional hazard model for the estimation of ionosphere storm occurrence risk: RESULTS

-The extrapolation to the storms of extreme level 400 is made by multiplying by $\widehat{P_{400}}$ (with confidence interval).
-We obtain the final intensity shown in Figure \ref{fig: intensite_111}.
-This curve corresponds to intensity of apparition of extreme storms for a solar cycle with a mean solar activity of 146.7.
-Recall that in the equation:
+The extrapolation for intensity of extreme level storms is made by multiplying $\widehat\lambda(t)$ by $\widehat{P_{400}}$ (with confidence interval).
+The final intensity obtained, $\widehat{\lambda_{400}}$, is shown in Figure \ref{fig: intensite_111} and corresponds to the intensity of occurrence of extreme storms for a solar cycle with a mean solar activity of 146.7.

+Because of the properties of proportional hazard models, the occurrence intensity for a cycle of solar activity 146.7 corresponds to a risk factor of 1.
+Therefore, for a given solar cycle $j_0$ with a risk factor $ \exp ( \beta X_{j_0}) $, the relative intensity with respect to a solar cycle of solar activity 146.7 is: